-The Coast Guard is establishing a safety zone on the navigable waters of the Pasquotank River in Elizabeth City, NC in support of the Fireworks display for the Potato Festival.
+The Coast Guard is proposing to establish a temporary safety zone on the navigable waters of the Pasquotank River in Elizabeth City, NC in support of the fireworks display for the Potato Festival.
 This action is necessary to protect the life and property of the maritime public and spectators from the hazards posed by aerial fireworks displays.
 Entry into or movement within this safety zone during the enforcement period is prohibited without approval of the Captain of the Port.

 FOR FURTHER INFORMATION CONTACT: